|Semester 1 Credit Value:||15|

 How structure of DNA explains its function in replication; DNA Sequencing and the human genome; Control of gene expression: RNA synthesis-Transcription; Protein synthesis-Translation.

-Energy and cellular metabolism: glycolysis; TCA cycle; oxidative phosphorylation; gluconeogenesis; glycogen metabolism; fat metabolism; basic amino acid metabolism; alcohol metabolism.
+Energy and cellular metabolism: glycolysis; citric acid cycle; oxidative phosphorylation; gluconeogenesis; glycogen metabolism; fat metabolism; basic amino acid metabolism; alcohol metabolism.

-1. Describe the structures of proteins and nucleic acids and relate structure to function and discuss examples of disease states e.g. sickle cell anaemia, BSE and Alzheimer's.
+1. Classify the structures of proteins and amino acids, relate structure to function and identify examples of disease states.

-3. Explain how enzymes catalyse cellular processes and their role as targets for drugs and in diagnosis.
+3. Define how enzymes catalyse cellular processes and identify key enzymes as targets for drugs and in the diagnosis of disease.

 1. Independently locate information about Biochemistry via the library, Blackboard and the internet, to support and reinforce material taught in lectures (information literacy)